I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 Pool access: Hotel guests and day passes available (18+)

 B-Heaven at Barceló Málaga is the only hotel rooftop pool in the city that also takes day pass bookings.
-You do not need to stay at the hotel to use it.
+You don't need to stay at the hotel to use it.

-If you are not staying in Málaga but want a pool day, this is your only confirmed option in the city.
+If you're not staying in Málaga but want a pool day, this is your only confirmed option in the city.

 Best for: Day visitors who want pool access without booking a room.
 Also a strong hotel pick if you want the flexibility of staying in.